Quinz7339/CIPM/README.md

 - main.py --> ensure initializing of resources
 - main.py --> include a requirement.txt to enable users to install required libraries
 - readme.md --> include an installation guide

+- manager.py(Main) --> add show/hide password function
+- manager.py --> Add Credential and be reflected in table
+- manager.py --> fetch favicon based on entered domain
+- manager.py --> Edit Credential and be reflected in table ~~- manager.py(Add/Edit) - random password generator ~~
 - manager.py(Edit) -if any fields are changed upon clicking "Confirm", update the dictionary
 - manager.py(Edit) -if nothing is changed, set the "Confirm" button to be disabled
+- manager.py(Setting) - allow default length of generated password (use slider) --> self.password_length
 - reflect changes correctly on the local database file
 - open file in 'w' mode to overwrite with the currently updated database
 - add password generating function
-- manager.py(Main) --> add show/hide password function
-- manager.py --> Add Credential and be reflected in table
-- manager.py --> fetch favicon based on entered domain
-- manager.py --> Edit Credential and be reflected in table

 - extension: rss news site